Stock market today: Wall Street is mixed after pickup in wholesale inflation

-Stocks are mixed on Wall Street in morning trading Friday, as investors review reports on inflation and consumer sentiment for clues about the Federal Reserve's next move on interest rates.
+Stocks are mixed on Wall Street in midday trading Friday, as investors review reports on inflation and consumer sentiment for clues about the Federal Reserve's next move on interest rates.

 The S&P 500 was down 0.2% after spending much of the morning wavering between small gains and losses.
 The benchmark index is still on pace for its second losing week in a row.